emerconn/emerconn.github.io/README.md

 - install `ruby` and `bundle`
 - clone this repo
 - run `bundle install`
-- run `bundle exec jekyll server` and open the provided URL
+- run `bundle exec jekyll serve`, then open the provided URL

 ##### personal notes for goldfish brain:
 - install `ruby-full` and the `bundle` gem